manassingh30/manassingh30/README.md

 My journey started with printing a simple "Hello World", and since then, the drive to learn, build, and innovate has kept me going.
 </p>

-- 🔭 I’m currently working on **AI/ML projects and automation workflows** at Centelli
+- 🔭 I’m currently working at Centelli.
 - 🌱 I’m currently learning **Deep Learning and Advanced ML**
 - 👨‍💻 Check out my work on [Portfolio](https://manassingh30.github.io/Portfolio/)
 - 💡 Published research: [Flood Risk Mapping and Analysis Using Machine Learning]